spreeuwers/webcontrollers/README.md

 #webcontrollers

-simple framework for micro frontends
+super simple framework for micro frontends

 The init.js iffi checks de html for elements with atrribute 'js-class' and add a corrsponding controller methods and events to the elements.